 What ‘treats’ do you offer?

 We are starting out small.
-Right now we offer 2 different products – DIY dog cupcake mix and dog biscuits.
-Of those 2 products we offer 3 different flavours.
+Right now we are just offering our DIY dog cupcake mix in 3 different flavours.

 We plan on expanding our collection of doggy deliciousness in the future.